Captncarty/Banking_System/README.md

 ## Description

-This repository contains the files to simulate a basic **Bank Management System** with its respective data collection and arrangement to setup and manage Customers Accounts.
+This repository contains the files to simulate a basic **Bank Management System** with its respective data collection and arrangement to setup and manage **Customers Accounts**.
 It uses seperated functions which are connected to various financial operations, It is reasonably short and easy to comprehend.

 This Banking System is a mini project written in C programming language that gives the user a banking interface well laced with critical functionalities enabling financial operations